FORESIGHT SPEAKER, AUTHOR, CONSULTANT

 Good futurists (foresight speakers) present important and potentially relevant ideas, trends, data, and questions about the changing competitive environment to your stakeholders, in a way that entertains, inspires, and generates robust discussion and better strategy, plans, and actions.
 I’ve been a full-time futurist since 2000, and have delivered keynotes to hundreds of satisfied audiences.

-Good foresighters (foresight professionals) can help your team bring the right people and research to strategic discussions about the future, map expert and group opinions, uncover implicit assumptions, find data, models, drivers, trends, constraints, and weak signals to reduce uncertainty, and generate forecasts, scenarios, real options, and plans.
-They strengthen your foresight culture, empowering every organizational stakeholder to get better at anticipating, creating, and managing change.
+Good foresighters (foresight professionals) can help your team bring the right people and research to strategic discussions about the future, facilitate elicitation and mapping of appropriately diverse and relevant expert and group opinions, help you uncover implicit assumptions and key disagreements, find better data, models, drivers, trends, constraints, and weak signals to reduce uncertainty, and generate improved forecasts, scenarios, real options, and plans.
+They work to strengthen your foresight culture, empowering every organizational stakeholder to get better at anticipating, creating, and managing change.
 I’ve developed undergrad and graduate courses in foresight, and I consult in foresight process development for dozens of leaders and their organizations.

 Futurists and foresighters may not know more than you about the long-term future, especially in your subspecialty.
 But the better ones are constantly learning, teaching, and consulting about global and industry trends, innovations, and strategic responses to change, and can help you and your team see and adapt ahead of your competitors.
 In a world of accelerating technological change, good foresight process and culture are incredibly valuable to every leader and organization.
 Let me show you how.